Tiling dense hypergraphs

 \section{Abstract}

-In the perfect tiling problem, we aim to cover the vertices of a hypergraph~$G$ with pairwise vertex-disjoint copies of a hypergraph $F$.
-There are three essentially necessary conditions for such a perfect tiling, which correspond to barriers in space, divisibility and covering.
-It is natural to ask in which situations these conditions are also asymptotically sufficient.
+The goal in the perfect tiling problem is to cover the vertices of a hypergraph~$G$ with pairwise vertex-disjoint copies of a hypergraph $F$.
+Prior work has identified three necessary conditions for perfect tilings, which correspond to barriers in space, divisibility and covering.
+It is natural to ask for which families of hypergraphs these conditions are also asymptotically sufficient.

-Our main result confirms this for all hypergraph families that are approximately closed under taking typical induced subgraphs of constant order.
-Among others, this includes families parametrised by minimum degrees and quasirandomness, which have been studied extensively in this area.
-As an application, we recover and extend a series of well-known results for perfect tilings in hypergraphs and related settings involving vertex orderings and rainbow structures.
+Our main result confirms this for all families that are approximately closed under subsampling.
+Among others, this includes families described by minimum degrees and uniform density, which have been studied extensively in this area.
+For instance, we characterise the minimum $d$-degree threshold for perfect $F$-tilings in terms of the thresholds to overcome the space, divisibility and covering barriers:

+As an application, we recover and extend a series of well-known results for perfect tilings in hypergraphs and related settings involving vertex-orderings and transversal structures.